 Having established itself as the premier collaboration across Industry, Regulators, and Service/Technology Providers, The Computational Sciences Symposium (CSS) will be celebrating its 8th annual event.
 The collaboration has continued to grow with nearly 60 active projects across 6 Working Groups, regulatory engagement from FDA, EMA, and PMDA and publication/reference of PhUSE deliverables in journals, online, and regulatory guidance.

-This year's event will once again be co-sponsored by FDA and PhUSE, and will be moved from the traditional March timeframe to June, to make room for our 2nd annual US PhUSE Connect in February 2019.
+This year's event will be moved from the traditional March timeframe to June, to make room for our 2nd annual US PhUSE Connect in February 2019.
 The annual CSS brings together a broad range of stakeholders to address computational science needs in support of regulatory review and ultimately bring safe and effective products to those who need them.

 The focus of the annual Computational Science Symposium is to continue the work initiated at the previous annual meeting and throughout the year.
 The event will provide an update on current initiatives ongoing within the FDA, explore emerging technologies, and establish collaborative projects to address current challenges related to the access and review of data to support product development.